Genome Project Solutions

 This is a sample of the projects we have underway or have recently completed:

-PHRINGE ("Phylogenetic Resources for the Interpretation of Genomes"), is a set of methods for whole-genome evolutionary analysis and forms part of the GATOR system.
+PHRINGE ("Phylogenetic Resources for the Interpretation of Genomes"), is a set of methods for whole-genome evolutionary analysis and forms part of the GATOR system (see also below).
 PHRINGE determines the orthologous and paralogous relationships of all genes in sets of completely sequenced genomes, allowing the most accurate possible inference of gene functions and the reconstruction of patterns of gene duplications and losses.
 Users can see the multiple sequence alignments and phylogenetic trees of all genes, compare intron-exon structures, and see the relative arrangements of homologs across all genomes.
-We have used these methods for interpretations of several whole genome sequencing projects, including those of the oomycetes Phytophthora sojae and Phytophthora ramorum, the crustacean Daphnia pulex, and the frog Xenopus tropicalis.
+We have used these methods for interpretations of several whole genome sequencing projects, including those of the oomycetes (PHRINGE site here) Phytophthora sojae, Phytophthora ramorum, Hyaloperonospora arabidopsidis, and Pythium ultimum, the crustacean Daphnia pulex, the platyfish Xiphophorus maculatus, the monarch butterfly Danaus Plexippus, and the frog Xenopus tropicalis.
 PHRINGE was developed from an earlier product called "PhIGs"; a published manuscript describes that work.

 For more information, see the PHRINGE Overview Page, read about details of the PHRINGE Pipeline, or read about why it is important to use evolutionary analysis to identify orthologs.

-Learn more at our News section and see the manuscript, pulished in Science, here.
+Learn more at our News section and see the manuscript, published in Science, here.

 Plastid Genome Sequencing.
 Our scientists have sequenced, annotated, and analyzed nearly 100 plastid genomes, addressing questions of evolutionary relatedness as well as molecular biology and genome structure.
 See a list of our manuscripts on this subject.